 Some areas of concern with Shazam (MORE SPOILERS)…

-My son mentioned it in his feedback above, but there are a couple of intense scenes, most notably the interaction between Victor (group home dad) and Billy.
+There are a couple of intense scenes, most notably the interaction between Victor (group home dad) and Billy.
 Victor is harsh with Billy when he shows up after running away and missing for some time.
 Understandably Hollywood is not going to capture therapeutic parenting strategies accurately, nor are they going to support a trust-building or connection over correction approach that we teach and believe in with children from hard places, but it could stir emotions in your children like it did mine.
 Unfortunately, the vast majority of the world still views children in foster care as just bad kids who need discipline.
 However, we know there is something bigger happening with extreme behaviors.

 If you are taking young children, be cautious of a few violent scenes.
 When villain Dr. Sivana (played by Mark Strong) shows up to his father’s company, the scene becomes mildly gruesome and quite scary as the 7 deadly sins materialize out of Sivana and kill each one of the board members gathered in his father’s conference room.